thindil/vim-ada/README.md

 To enable all options, you been need to install:

-* Universal Ctags (this version is maintained and have full support for Ada language) from https://ctags.io for generating *tags* files needed for Vim auto-completion.
+* Universal Ctags from https://ctags.io for generating *tags* files needed for Vim auto-completion.
+* Ada Language Server from https://github.com/AdaCore/ada_language_server for full support of the code completion, tags list, etc. for Ada language.
 * Other dependency is Zeal from https://zealdocs.org/.
 Additionally, for Ada documentation, you will be need to download Ada specification docset.
 You can do this in few ways:

     a) Download Docset Feed from https://zealusercontributions.herokuapp.com/
     (recommended way).
 There you will find detailed information how to install